arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 The reason I choose this architecture is very simple, it is known to be able to achieve 95%+ accuracy on dataset that is quite similar to the traffic sign; so there was no reason for me to reinvent the whole wheel given the project's requirement of 93%+ on validation set acccuracy.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 * Which parameters were tuned?
 How were they adjusted and why?
 After changing the network width to suit the traffic sign dataset, I was able to get Lenet up and running quickly.
-My first result was:
+My first result was: Training set accuracy: 92% Validation set accuracy 87%

-[insert result]

 The discrepency of accuracy between the training set and validation set tells me that the model is overfitting.
 So I know need to add regularization, and I had a choice of L1, L2, or dropout.
 I decided to try only dropout, as it is the best practice for deep neural network regularization.